BerkeleyAutomation/FETCH_CORE/README.md

 ## Overview

 This is our interface for the Fetch robot.
+Please import `fetch_core` in your code if using the Fetch, and go from there.

 Troubleshooting:

-- Make sure you are on the AUTOLAB WiFi with `ROS_MASTER_URI` set up appropriately.
+- Make sure you are on the AUTOLAB WiFi with `ROS_MASTER_URI` set up appropriately (e.g., in `~/.bashrc`).

 - Don't set the Fetch to be as high as 0.4m.
 The max height we should use in practice is probably around 0.35.
 Make sure the robot is not turned off at the max height, otherwise it may be necessary to physically press the robot down.
+  (We had to talk with Fetch support about this.)

 - If you get some missing trajectory service (e.g., of the Head) then try turning off the robot and the breaker, and then turning on the breaker and the ON button.
+Actually that's a good strategy in case anything looks odd.

+- If the Joystick (for teleoperation) won't connect to the Fetch, use the USB cable to connect it with the Fetch head.

 ## Tests

+Look at `examples/`.

 To test these, make sure the physical Fetch is on (or the Gazebo simulator is running with some launch file) and that your machine is connected to the robot